DocPlanner/php-recruitment-refactor-assignment/README.md

 ### Additional Notes & Tips
 - You decide how much time you want to spend — quality over quantity is key.
 - If something could be improved but would take too long, just leave a comment or TODO.
-- If anything is unclear, don’t hesitate to reach out — asking good questions is a good sign.
+- If anything is unclear, don’t hesitate to reach out — asking questions is a good sign.

 ## How to use this repository?
 - To create your copy,